 Buy a sticker chart.
 When your child reaches a certain number of stickers (or stars for older kids) they get the prize.
 Prizes include watching a favourite TV program, playing a computer game, or visiting a park.

 Age 1-3 years 1300ml/day, 4-8 years 1700ml/day

-Try to maintain an adequate fibre intake (fruit, vegetables, high-fibre bread, baked beans, wholegrain breakfast cerials).
-Processed bran may cause bloating.
+Try to maintain an adequate fibre intake (fruit, vegetables, high-fibre bread, baked beans, wholegrain breakfast cereal).
+Note that processed bran may cause bloating.

-The Maintenance dose is continued after disimpaction has finished.
-The dose may be adjusted but it is really important to continue the laxative for several months (at least).
+The Maintenance dose is continued after disimpaction has been completed.
 Some children may require laxatives for several years.

 A trial of a combined laxative treatment for paediatric disempaction was published in 2015 in The Journal of Paediatrics & Child Health.
 The regimen combines movicol with Dulcolax SP.

 Sometimes it may be necessary to add or switch to another type of laxative (a stimulant and/or lactulose).
 Stimulants laxatives include bisacodyl & senokot (both are only available in tablet form) and is added to movicol if needed.
 Lactulose liquid is considered if the bowel motions are hard.